d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp-scratch.md

 d2l.predict_ch3(net, test_iter)
 ```

-This looks a bit better than our previous result,
-which used simple linear models, and it gives us
-some signal that we are on the right path.

 ## Summary

-We saw that implementing a simple MLP is easy,
-even when done manually.
+* We saw that implementing a simple MLP is easy, even when done manually.
-That said, with a large number of layers,
-this can still get messy
-(e.g., naming and keeping track of our model's parameters, etc).
+* However, with a large number of layers, implementing MLPs from scratch can still get messy (e.g., naming and keeping track of our model's parameters).

 ## Exercises

 1. Change the value of the hyperparameter `num_hiddens` and see how this hyperparameter influences your results.
 Determine the best value of this hyperparameter, keeping all others constant.
 1. Try adding an additional hidden layer to see how it affects the results.
 1. How does changing the learning rate alter your results?
 Fixing the model architecture and other hyperparameters (including number of epochs), what learning rate gives you the best results?
-1. What is the best result you can get by optimizing over all the parameters (learning rate, iterations, number of hidden layers, number of hidden units per layer) jointly?
+1. What is the best result you can get by optimizing over all the hyperparameters (learning rate, number of epochs, number of hidden layers, number of hidden units per layer) jointly?
 1. Describe why it is much more challenging to deal with multiple hyperparameters.
 1. What is the smartest strategy you can think of for structuring a search over multiple hyperparameters?